Nfinley/resume/gist_resume.md

 *Built with two other developers, Day With Your Dog is a simple lifestyle website that allows users to plan a day with their dog (Austin beta)*
 `Node.js, Underscore.js and Firebase` - [daywithyourdog.herokuapp.com](http://daywithyourdog.herokuapp.com/)
 * Implemented and customized user interface based on team vision using HTML5, CSS3 and the Materialize framework
-* Spearheaded Google Maps build and integration which included user- based geolocation and population of custom markers
+* Spearheaded Google Maps build and integration which included user-based geolocation and population of custom markers